Interlake-Saints/the-late-and-great/_posts/2004-09-05-joseph-neal-underwood.md

   - /assets/staff/joseph-n-underwood-1.jpg
 gender: male
 ---
 Joseph was a counselor at Interlake in the 1970's.
-He died after a tough battle with cancer on September 5, 2004.
+He died on September 5, 2005, after a battle with cancer.